4 Reasons to Use Different EHR & PM Systems

 Integration: No need for extra work

-Efficiency is necessary for the long-term survival of any medical practice.
+Everyone executes their part for team and business success.
 Different roles operate on their own, with each contributing to the collective whole.
-The front desk checks a patient in; a nurse takes vitals; the doctor provides service.
+The front desk checks a patient in; a nurse takes vitals; and the doctor provides service.
 Finally, the biller processes the back-end claims and payments.
 Redundancy is unnecessary.
 Each professional operates on their own.
 Yet, they still work together to complete the patient experience.
 The whole team communicates to ensure smooth transitions and the best patient experience.

 Flexibility: Providers get the EHR and managers the PM

 Most care providers and office management staff approach day-to-day operations from different perspectives.
 In some cases, the physicians are decision-makers for the business.
-They select their EHR of preference and all other staff must adapt.
+They select their EMR of preference and all other staff must adapt.
 Sometimes the roles reverse.
 The office teams pick the PM that best fits their needs.
-The providers then have to accept whichever EHR accompanies it.
+The providers then have to accept whichever EMR accompanies it.
 Why can’t both get to choose?

 Physicians and practitioners should use the software they are most comfortable with.
 It keeps focus on providing patient-centric care, not on fumbling their way through an EMR.
 The system should serve as an assistant and tool, not as an obstacle.